Sign up for our Preferred Customers Club

 or no tape visible under the protective flap:

 Once you see that the tape is indeed split, the next step is to open the casing of the VHS up.
-For this step you will need a standard sized phillips screwdriver.
+For this step you will need a standard sized phillips-head screwdriver.
 The typical VHS cassette contains 5 screws, one at each corner, and one in the middle.

 Once you remove all 5 screws, turn the tape OVER, so the front is facing you, and then gently rock the casing back and forth to lift it up from the base, taking care not to disturb the internal components too much.
 If you labeled your tape with a sticker, it may need to be cut down the middle in order to separate the two halves of the casing.